7 Super Experiences!

 We will stop to visit the holy Tam Ting Caves (also called the Pak Ou caves), where the Nam Ou River meets the Mekong.
 This is a site of ancient spiritual significance, both Buddhist and animist.
 Within the two caves of Tam Ting are stupas, shrines, and carvings of Buddha.
 Over 4,000 wooden figures of Buddha, many highly ornate, stand within the natural limestone caves, a testament to the skill of Lao craftsmen through the centuries.

-Day 4 - Fly to Vientiane
+Day 4 - High-speed Train to Vientiane

 Day 5 - Vientiane City Tour

 Enjoy this guided tour to discover the charms of Vientiane, the quietest capital of South West Asia.
 Our tour begins with Wat Sisaket which was built in the Siamese style of Buddhist architecture, with a surrounding terrace and five-level ornate roof, unlike the Lao style.
 Wat Sisaket has a fence wall with more than 2,000 ceramic Buddha images and silver.
-Our next visit will be Wat Phra Kaew built between 1556 and 1565, it was the first house the Emerald Buddha, who now resides in Wat Phra Keaw in Bangkok.
+Our next visit will be Wat Phra Kaew built between 1556 and 1565, it was the first housed the Emerald Buddha, who now reside in Wat Phra Keaw in Bangkok.
 The temple was destroyed many times and was rebuilt for the third time by the French in the 1920s.

-On the way to the famous sacred stupa of That Luang, a golden-covered Buddhist stupa, the most important national monument in Laos, and a national symbol, we will visit the imposing monument of Phatuxay.
+On the way to the famous sacred stupa of That Luang, a golden-covered Buddhist stupa, the most important national monument in Laos and a national symbol, we will visit the imposing monument of Phatuxay.
 The Victory Gate or the Triumphal Gate was built and dedicated to what was fought in the struggle for independence against France.
 Then we will visit COPE Centre.

-Day 7 - Fly to Hanoi
+Day 6 - Fly to Hanoi

-Free at leisure until your private guide escorts you to the airport for your onward flight to Hanoi.
+Free at leisure until your private guide escorts you to the airport for your flight to Hanoi.
 On arrival, your private guide will welcome you at the arrival hall and transfer you to your hotel with a private car and driver.
 Your guide will help you with luggage and hotel check-in and ensure your arrival is worry-free.

 Today you'll jump into Hanoi's sights and sounds on a tour that covers all the essentials.
 You'll visit the Ho Chi Minh Complex, which includes the Mausoleum, Ho Chi Minh's former stilt-house residence, The Hoa Lo Prison, The One Pillar Pagoda and The Temple of Literature, which, dating back to 1070, is Vietnam’s oldest university.